Terrestrial Animals, Pacific Northwest

 The gray wolf is the largest member of the dog family.
 They have a shared ancestry with domestic dogs and coyotes.
 Scientists consider the gray wolf to be the species from which most other wolf subspecies evolved.

-They communicate using a wide range howls, barks and whines.
+They communicate using a wide range of howls, barks, and whines.
 As a young man I had the opportunity to cowboy on a ranch in central BC, and every night, I would fall asleep to the sound of wolves howling.
 It was incredible!